 After our boat ride, Cornelia and I met back up with Coti and her new German friend for a drink before retiring back to our hostel for our last night together.
 Or so I thought.
 We all had plans to leave the following morning/early afternoon, but I decided to stay another day because I wanted to spend more time in the city.

 Cornelia also ended up staying another day because her train to Salzburg was delayed.
 Coti headed off to Munich, and Cornelia and I soaked up one final day in Slovenia together.
 Day four we walked to Metelkova, an alternative district of artists, hippies, students, punks, and creative minds aggregating in an old military headquarters.
 The street art was worth the walk to Metelkova.

 If you haven’t caught on by now, sLOVEnia was a LOVEly time.
 I couldn’t have imagined this last minute trip going any better.
 Sometimes the most unexpected things happen when we don’t have any expectations at all.
 This is one of those trips that can never be recreated in the same way, and for that I will always have a special place in my heart for Slovenia.

 I hope to visit Coti in Chile, and Cornelia in Sweden someday.
-It’s not everyday you meet to people you immediately bond with.
-We have messaged each other here an there since meeting over a month ago.
+It’s not everyday you meet people you immediately bond with.
+We have messaged each other here and there since meeting over a month ago.
 Don’t cross Slovenia off your list, it’s a MUST see.
-While my posts were more focused on my people I met, there is so much history and beauty to the cities I visited too.
+While my posts were more focused on the people I met, there is so much history and beauty to the cities I visited too.
 My heart was just more focused on the friendships.